posl/iArch/tutorials.md

   <iframe src="https://www.youtube.com/embed/1KT7TTGAtQs?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

-Suppose the request below: the teacher wants to see how it works if the list displays the attendees by coloring, along with showing students who do not attend.
+Suppose the request below: the teacher want you to consider the idea that the list displays the attendees by coloring.
-In this request, The uncertainty is whether the list will be fixed as 1. or 2.
-When the button is clicked,

-1. the list will be switched to show only attendees.
-2. the list will change the color of the attendees, along with showing those who do not attend.

-We define that, in *StudentController* class, the method which change to show only attendees is named as *"filterStudent"* and the method which display the attendees by coloring as *"colorStudent"*.
+In *StudentController* class, we defined the method *filterStudent* which shows only attendees, and also the method *colorStudent* which display the attendees by coloring.
+The implementation of the method *colorStudent* is tentative now, it is uncertain whether it will be implemented at last.

-To manage the uncertainty caused from this request, we express this uncertainty, whether this system will be implemented with using *colorStudent* method.
+To manage this uncertainty, you can express the uncertainty whether this system will be implemented with using *colorStudent* method.

 In Archface-U, we describe alternative uncertainty with bracketing by **"{ }"** like **"{ A, B }"**.
 Optional uncertainty is described with bracketing by **"[ ]"** like **"[ C ]"**.
-So we can express the code as below.
+So you would express the code as below.

 ```
 interface component Main{